Top 17 Chicken Predators & What To Know

 All right, it’s time to answer that nagging question asked by chicken owners the world over, “what killed my chicken?”

-Keep in mind that we are not going to be specific about where within the region the predators tend to live.
-Migrations and expanding or decreasing populations can change these boundaries on a regular basis.
+Keep in mind that we will not be specific about where these common chicken predators tend to live within the region.
+Migrations and expanding or decreasing populations can change these boundaries regularly.
 So, if you live in an area that deals with a particular predator, you may want to do some follow-up research to see how serious of a threat it is where you live.

 Region: North and South America, Europe, and Asia